JamyGolden/plus-ui/readme.markdown

 	$(el).nosFormSelect({
 		nameSpace: 'nosui-form-select', // Sets the name space for the HTML attributes
 		elAttrNames: { // List of attribute names used on the custom element
-			typeCustom: { // Attr names for the custom dropdown menu 'defaultClass'   : '--custom',
+			typeCustom: { // Attr names for the select dropdown options. (enabled by default) 'defaultClass'   : '--custom',
 				'dataName'       : '-type-custom',
 				'dataSelected'   : '-selected',